0xVector/envoy-cache-ext/README.md

 method can have varied semantics.
 1. finer grained locking.
 The current single lock is simple, but doesn't provide the best possible performance.
-I'd consider going in the direction of sharding - keeping the current internals, but splitting the keyspace evenly into multiple independent smaller caches that wont block each other.
+I'd consider going in the direction of sharding - keeping the current internals, but splitting the keyspace evenly into multiple independent smaller caches that won't block each other.
    1. stats - Envoy provides a way to report various runtime statistics.
 Reporting e.g. the current cache load could be useful for testing, debugging or performance evaluation and general observability.
-1. support for trailers, 1xx headers, metadata and cache control headers - these are all a must in a production level cache, but do not fit into the scope of this task.
+1. support for trailers, 1xx headers, metadata, response codes and cache control headers - these are all a must in a production level cache, but do not fit into the scope of this task.
+Caching should probably be restricted to only responses that are not user specific and can be cached (maybe even just GET requests).
 1. much more testing - the provided unit and integration tests are far from a production-grade coverage of the cache, but adding many more tests is again beyond the scope of this task.
+Fuzzing tests could also be highly beneficial.

 ## Development process